 Biennale College Cinema – Tenth Edition

-• To complement and enrich the Venice International Film Festival with works by new talents, sponsored by La Biennale and developed and produced in an advanced workshop for training, research and experimentation.
+• To complement and enrich the Venice International Film Festival with works by new talents, sponsored by La Biennale di Venezia and developed and produced in an advanced workshop for training, research and experimentation that will admit, at the end of a selection process, young filmmakers from all over the world.
 The workshop will cover the conception, development, production, direction, marketing, audience engagement and distribution of audiovisual works.

 • To further research into micro and low-budget productions, which in times of economic crisis have become one of the few opportunities for young talents to make the leap into directing feature-length audiovisual works.